-If there are missing components, concerns or recommended revisions, the IRB will return the material to the principal investigator and advisor if applicable.
+If the board finds there are missing components, has concerns, or has questions, the IRB will return the material to the principal investigator and advisor if applicable.
 If the board recommends approval, the Chair will notify the Provost of a recommendation to approve.

 Once approved by either the Chair or the board, the IRB Chair will forward the forms to the Provost who will review the final version and sign as the President’s designee.

 The Provost’s Office will notify applicant of approval or disapproval.
-If needed, the consent form(s) will be returned to the Principal Investigator with an IRB approval stamp which will indicate approval/expiration dates.
+The Provost’s Office will return consent form(s) to the Principal Investigator with an IRB approval stamp which will indicate approval/expiration dates.
 Investigators may only use consent documents bearing a valid IRB approval for enrollment of research subjects.
 The Provost’s Office will keep copies of all approved forms.